 Achondroplasia is a Greek word meaning "without cartilage formation" and is one of the most common causes of dwarfism.
-The appearance is of short ... more about Achondroplasia.
+The appearance is of short stature with ... more about Achondroplasia.

 Achondroplasia: A disorder characterized by problems with bone growth.